The Licensing office is now open by appointment only. Please click here to contact us or email licensing@blaby.gov.uk

 You, as the applicant, are responsible for consulting with your neighbouring premises, businesses and neighbours.
 To do this you need to display a public notice at the premises (a public notice template can be found below in the downloads section), on the day you submit the application, to make the public aware of the changes you are proposing and provide them with an opportunity to feedback any comments or concerns they may have.
 It must be visible at the premises and easily read by all members of the public and not just customers of the establishment.

-The notice must remain in place for the seven-day period (5 working days) of consultation (beginning the day after the day you submit your application).
-When counting working days, public holidays are not included.
+The notice must remain in place for the 14 day consultation period (beginning the day after the day you submit your application and excluding public holidays).

 You must take a photo of the notice once it has been displayed as you will need this for Step three.